prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

    @> 1043 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 723 atoms and 1 coordinate sets were parsed in 0.00s.
    @> 980 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 832 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 774 atoms and 1 coordinate sets were parsed in 0.00s.
-   @> 1020 atoms and 1 coordinate sets were parsed in 0.01s.
    ..
-   ..
+   @> 1171 atoms and 1 coordinate sets were parsed in 0.01s.
+   @> 749 atoms and 1 coordinate sets were parsed in 0.00s.
    @> 1020 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 962 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 691 atoms and 1 coordinate sets were parsed in 0.00s.
    @> 936 atoms and 1 coordinate sets were parsed in 0.01s.
    @> 899 atoms and 1 coordinate sets were parsed in 0.01s.
-   @> 869 atoms and 1 coordinate sets were parsed in 0.01s.
+   @> 869 atoms and 1 coordinate sets were parsed in 0.00s.
    @> 885 atoms and 1 coordinate sets were parsed in 0.00s.
    @> Overlap written to: surface_cavity_overlap.pdb
    @> Number of occupied overlap voxels: 138222